 Benefits and drawbacks

-To weigh up whether you'd like to purchase an SUV, you need to think about the pros and cons.
+To weigh up whether you'd like to purchase an SUV, consider the pros and cons.

 |Size.
 SUVs are large vehicles with seats for at least 5 adults and/or lots of luggage.||Cost.
 Typically, comparable SUVs cost more than smaller cars.|